 How does your period affect your acne?

-Your period does in fact impact your skin and the possibility of breakouts.
+Your period can impact your skin and increase the possibility of breakouts.
 That’s because before your period begins, your body’s hormones fluctuate.
-In particular, estrogen and progesterone levels drop.
-As a result of these changes, your skin will secrete extra sebum.
-Sebum is an oily substance that your skin needs so that it doesn't dry out, but add too much of it to the mix and it can clog pores and you guessed it, lead to breakouts!
-In addition, hormones can also increase inflammation of the skin and produce acne causing bacteria.
+As a result of these changes, your skin can secrete extra sebum.
+Sebum is an oily substance that your skin needs so that it doesn't dry out, but add too much of it to the mix, and it can clog pores and, you guessed it, lead to breakouts.
+In addition, hormones can also increase inflammation of the skin and produce acne-causing bacteria.

 Does the menstrual cycle cause acne breakouts?